CityPulse/Composite-Data-Quality-Monitoring/README.md

 Detailled installation / execution instructions will follow.

 ## Contributers
 The GDI component was developed as part of the EU project CityPulse.
-The consortium member University of Applied Sciences provided the main contributions for this component.
+The consortium member University of Applied Sciences Osnabrück provided the main contributions for this component.

 ## Link
 The code of the needed GDI component can be found here: https://github.com/CityPulse/GDI.git